Editor's note: This story was originally published on March 19, 2013. It was updated on April 4, 2019.

-The burrito is America's Mexican food, and here in Phoenix, we're lucky to have some of the nation's best -- fresh, flavorful, and more often than not, fearsome in size.
+The burrito is America's Mexican food, and here in Phoenix, we're lucky to have some of the nation's best — fresh, flavorful, and more often than not, fearsome in size.
 Check out our list of 10 burritos that remind you why you choose to live in Arizona.

 The chicken burrito at Asadero Norte de Sonora is refreshing on every level.
 First, there's the way in which your burrito is served, following a complimentary cup of frijoles a la charra as well as chips and salsa.
-Then there's the burrito itself, which is 100 percent fresh -- green guacamole, crisp cabbage, light sauce, and chopped rotisserie chicken with the skin on.
+Then there's the burrito itself, which is 100 percent fresh — green guacamole, crisp cabbage, light sauce, and chopped rotisserie chicken with the skin on.
 Contrary to most garnishments, the cucumber slices, radishes, lime, and grilled jalapeño accompanying your burrito actually complement the dish rather than simply offer up aesthetic.

 There's a reason why Los Dos Molinos has the motto "Some Like It Hot."
 Nearly everything on the menu packs a serious punch, and the carne adovada burrito is certainly no exception.
 Red-sauce-drenched pork (you can opt for green if you like) is packed inside a thick tortilla smothered in more red sauce and cheese accompanied by refried beans and rice.
 It's the kind of burrito that requires a fork, a knife, and a bottomless pitcher of water (or maybe just a Kick Ass margarita).

-Serious meat-lovers would do well to visit the fairgrounds-facing fast food restaurant that is El Toro on West McDowell Road.
+Serious meat-lovers would do well to visit the fairgrounds-facing fast food restaurant that is Asadero Toro on McDowell Road.
 The restaurant's carne asada burrito is a dish that's straight to the point.
-Inside a large flour tortilla, you'll find nothing but grilled beef -- no fillers, no sauces, just straight-up meat.
+Inside a large flour tortilla, you'll find nothing but grilled beef — no fillers, no sauces, just straight-up meat.
 What you do with your beef burrito is entirely up to you.
-El Torro offers an ample serve-yourself condiments bar complete with a variety of salsas, peppers, freshly chopped vegetable garnishes, citrus, and more.
+Asadero Toro offers an ample serve-yourself condiments bar complete with a variety of salsas, peppers, freshly chopped vegetable garnishes, citrus, and more.
 And if you find all that meat in your burrito to be too straightforward, for an additional cost you easily add a side of rice or beans to your plate.

 Serious foodies have long argued over what Arizona's official state dish should be.
 The chimichanga?
 The Sonoran hot dog?
-Look, we're not here to take sides (so to speak, since salsa would be a great idea) but we are willing to mention a serious contender, the Arizona Burrito at Barrio Queen.
-The Scottsdale sister restaurant of Phoenix's Barrio Cafe serves up a pork green chili burrito enchilada style, topped with grated quesillo cheese, salsa verde, crema fresca, and cilantro.
+Look, we're not here to take sides (so to speak, since salsa would be a great idea) but we are willing to mention a serious contender — the Arizona Burrito at Barrio Queen.
+The restaurant and tequileria serves up a pork green chile burrito topped with melted Oaxaca cheese, green tomatillo sauce, red onion, crema fresca, and cilantro.
 It's a burrito that any state would be proud to claim as its own.

-The green chile burro at Rito's is practically a legend in Downtown Phoenix.
-Green chili-loving folk line up out the door at this lunch-only burrito bungalow, and it's no wonder why.
-A light flour tortilla contrasts nicely with the tender pork and spicy green chili sauce that inevitably spills its way out after the first bite.
-If you really want to outdo yourself, you can order the green chili burrito enchilada style, but prepared for a serious food coma later.
+The green chile burro at Rito's is practically a legend in downtown Phoenix and the new spot along Seventh Street.
+Green chile-loving folk once lined up out the door when Rito's was a lunch-only burrito bungalow, and it's no wonder why.
+A light flour tortilla contrasts nicely with the tender beef and spicy green chile sauce that inevitably spills its way out after the first bite.
+If you really want to outdo yourself, you can order the green chile burrito enchilada style, but prepared for a serious food coma later.

 If you like this story, consider signing up for our email newsletters.